-Costa Rica is considered to be one of the healthiest countries in South America.
+Costa Rica is considered to be one of the healthiest countries in Central America.
 The main reason for this can be found in the Costa Rican Constitution.
 Several years ago, Costa Rica took a very important decision and decided not to have an army.
 This helped the Costa Rican government to spend the money that the army would have used, on health, education and other basic needs of the people.
 The Costa Rican government believes that a country has to be healthy for its development and pays a lot of attention to the health of its people.
 The Costa Rican government provides basic services and amenities to all Costa Ricans.
 For example, it provides safe drinking water, sanitation, nutrition and housing.
 Health education is also considered very important and knowledge about health is an essential part of education at all levels.

-- 1. In this chapter you have read that health is a wider concept than illness.
-Look at this quote from the Constitution and explain the terms 'living standard' and 'public health' in your own words. - What are the different ways through which the government can take steps to provide healthcare for all?
+- In this chapter you have read that health is a wider concept than illness.
+Look at this quote from the Constitution and explain the terms 'living standard' and 'public health' in your own words. - 2.
+What are the different ways through which the government can take steps to provide healthcare for all?
 Discuss. - 3.
 What differences do you find between private and public health services in your area?
 Use the following table to compare and contrast these.

-Facility Cost of services Availability of service
+Facility Affordability Availability Quality

 Private

 Public

+An important part of the

+the State to raise the level of

+and to improve public health."

-An important part of the Constitution says it is the "duty of the State to raise the level of nutrition and the standard of living and to improve public health."
+Constitution says it is the "duty of

+nutrition and the standard of living